anamariaelek/NGSprint-RNAseq/README.md

 # Requirements

-Create conda enviroment with all dependencies (you can choose toinstall only some of these).
+Create conda enviroment with all dependencies (you can choose to install only some of these).

 ```bash
 conda create -n rna